biocatiit/website/content/pages/about_beamline.rst

     :class: img-responsive
     :align: center

-The experimental enclosure is 14m long x 5m wide x 3.3m tall.
+The experimental enclosure is 14 m long x 5 m wide x 3.3 m tall.
 The first 2 m are taken up by the vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and an ion chamber for the primary beam (I0) monitor.
 Following the vertical collimation slits